 Copper pipes of the same type and size all have the same outside diameter, which allows them to use the same fittings for connections.
 The inside diameter varies by type due to the different thickness of the walls.
 For example, half-inch type M has an inside diameter of 0.569 inches and type L is 0.545 inches.

-Copper pipe for indoor water supply lines may be either type M or type L, unless local codes specify otherwise.
-Both are rated well above common water pressures found in municipal water supply systems.
+Copper pipe for indoor residential water supply lines may be either type M or type L, unless local codes specify otherwise.
+Both are rated well above common water pressure levels found in municipal water supply systems.
 The higher cost of type K pipe usually restricts it to the buried pipe bringing water into a home.

 The cost difference of type M versus type L is enough that it makes sense for most homeowners to use type M instead of type L for large projects.
 Always check your local code requirements for building materials and permits before starting projects or buying building materials.